cryostatio/cryostatio.github.io/config/_subsections/configuring-the-operator.md

 If you wish to use only **Cryostat's Discovery Plugin API**, set the property `spec.targetDiscoveryOptions.disableBuiltInDiscovery` to `true` to disable **Cryostat's** built-in discovery mechanisms.
 For more details, see the **Discovery Plugin** section in the [OpenAPI schema](https://github.com/cryostatio/cryostat/blob/main/schema/openapi.yaml).

-You may also change the list of port names and port numbers that **Cryostat** uses to discover compatible target Endpoints.
+You may also change the list of port names and port numbers that **Cryostat** uses to discover compatible target `Endpoint`s.
 By default it looks for ports with the name `jfr-jmx` or with the number `9091`.

 ```yaml
 apiVersion: operator.cryostat.io/v1beta2